 Carolinas College participates in the Centralina RIBN (CRIBN), a four year nursing option that dually admits and enrolls students to both UNC-Charlotte and CCHS.

 CRIBN provides a seamless associate-to-baccalaureate nursing education for top academic students.
 The first three years of study occurs at CCHS with one course taken each semester through UNC-Charlotte.
 Upon successful completion of the first three years, students complete their final year of baccalaureate nursing courses online through UNC-Charlotte.
 RIBN makes a bachelor's degree in nursing both affordable and accessible.
 Admission to the CRIBN nursing option is competitive, and students will be selected based upon specific academic requirements.
-View more information about the RIBN nursing option.
+View more information about the RIBN nursing option on our UNC-Charlotte partner site.

 Applicants with a current, unencumbered LPN license may apply for advanced placement into the Nursing Program.
 Students have to meet regular admission requirements as well as specific curriculum requirements.
 Students accepted for the LPN-ADN option are granted transfer credit for NUR 100 (Medical Terminology) and NUR 101 (Nursing Fundamentals).